 What is the one outcome they want most from this negotiation?

-Amongst everything what is the one thing they most want above all you’re discussing?
-We can miss this because we can become tied to the ten things we want covered before understanding what’s most important to our customers.
+Amongst everything what is the one thing they want most above all you’re discussing?
+We can miss this because we become tied to the ten things we want covered before understanding what’s most important to our clients.

 Ask “what is the one most important outcome you want from our conversation today?”